demisto/demisto-sdk/demisto_sdk/commands/download/README.md

 * **-r, --regex**

-    Regex Pattern, download all the custom content files that match this regex pattern.
+    Regex Pattern.
+When specified, download all the custom content files with a name that matches this regex pattern.

 ### Asumptions
 For consistency, we assume that for each integration or script the folder containing it will have the same name as the integration/script name with no separators.
 For example the integration `Test Integration_Full-Name`, will be under `~/.../Packs/TestPack/Integrations/TestIntegrationFullName/`.